The Geste of Robin Hood (Paraphrased)

 Third Fytte.
-Robin beats and binds the Sheriff of Nottingham.
+Robin beats the Sheriff of Nottingham.

 The butler ignored him and so did the cook.
-Little John, strode into the kitchen and pushing the cook aside, went into the pantry.
-The cook, a fat man, and a daredevil in his kitchen hit Little John between the eyes.
-“You do not order me about in my master’s house,” he shouted.
+Little John, strode into the kitchen and pushing the cook aside, marched into the pantry.
+The cook, a fat man, and a daredevil in his kitchen hit Little John in the face.
+“You do not tell me what to do in my master’s house,” he shouted.
 “Either you’re a brave man or an idiot to try it on with me,” said Little John.
-Both men grabbed a sword.
-They fought an hour or more without landing a blow.
-Little John said, “You are good enough to be one of Robin Hood’s men, come with me and let’s go back to Robin Hood.”
+Both men grabbed a sword and fought to exhaustion.
+Neither landed a blow and knowing the cook was a good swordsman Little John suggested he joined with Robin’s band of merry men.
 “Drop your sword;” said the cook, “and we shall be companions.”
-Bringing Little John the calf of a doe, good bread and plenty of wine, they ate and drank their loyalty together.
+He brought Little John the calf of a doe, good bread, plenty of wine and together they toasted their loyalty to each other.

-“Master,” said Little John to the sheriff, “You should look after your men better.
+“Master,” said Little John to the sheriff, “You should treat your men better.
 Because I did not get my dinner, we have your silver and three hundred and three pounds.”
 “Look on the bright side sheriff,” said Robin.
 “You could be dead.”
 After their meal when the sun was setting, Robin told Little John to change into his green coat.
-Taking off his trousers, shoes and tunic, he put on his fur-lined coat and laid down to sleep.
-The others did the same.
+Taking off his trousers, shoes, and tunic, he put on his fur-lined coat and lay down to sleep as did the others.
 The arrogant sheriff in his breeches and shirt got colder and colder through the night.
 “Make glad cheer,” said Robin, “In our order, we live this way when we sleep under the greenwood tree.”
-“This is a hard order,” said the Sheriff, “even hermits and friars don’t suffer this way.
-I would not stay here for all the gold in merry England.”
-“You will live in the forest with me and my men,” said Robin, “for the next twelve months and I shall teach you, you arrogant sheriff, about life as an outlaw.”
-“Robin, now I pray you,” said the sheriff, “Let me go, for Saint Charity and I will be the best friend, you ever had.”
-“You will swear me an oath,” said Robin, “On my bright sword, and promise me you will never plan to harm me, either on water or on land.
-And you will promise to help my men at all times.”
+“You have a hard order,” said the Sheriff, “even hermits and friars don’t suffer this way.
+I will not stay here for all the gold in Merry England.”
+“You will live in the forest with me and my men for the next twelve months,” said Robin, “and I shall teach you, you arrogant sheriff, about life as an outlaw.”
+“Robin, now I pray you,” said the sheriff, “Let me go, for Saint Charity and I will be the best friend you ever had.”
+“You will swear me an oath,” said Robin, “On my bright sword promise me you will never harm me, either on water or on land, and you will promise to help my men at all times.”
 The Sheriff swore his oath and began his journey home.
-Robin had “beaten and bound” the sheriff of Nottingham.
+Robin had beaten the sheriff of Nottingham.

 Fourth Fytte.
 Robin Hood restores the knights fortune at the expense of the Abbott.

 Being ready with an arrow Much shot the monk in the breast.
 The monk fell to the ground and all his men fled.
-Taking the monk to Robin’s lodge they made him wash before they served dinner.
-“Where do you live?”
-Asked Robin.
+They took the monk to Robin’s lodge and made him wash.
+During dinner Robin asked, “Where do you live?”
 “Saint Mary’s Abbey,” said the Monk, “I answer to no man here.”
 “What office do you hold?”
 Asked Robin; “Sir, the High Cellarer.”
-“You are very welcome.”
+“You are welcome.”
 Said Robin, “ever may I prosper; fetch the best wine, this Monk shall drink with me.
-To think, I feared our Lady, the Patron Saint of Saint Mary’s Abbey would fail me.”
+To think, I feared our Lady; the Patron Saint of Saint Mary’s Abbey might fail me.”
 “It looks as though this Monk of her Abbey, brings your pay,” said John.
 “And she is the guarantor of the money I loaned the knight,” said Robin.

-While the light still held, Sir Richard at the Lee: rode up.
+Sir Richard at the Lee arrived while it was still light.
 Dismounting, he knelt on one knee.
-“May God save you, Robin Hood, and all your company!”
-“Welcome be thou, noble knight, have you still your land, the truth, tell me?”
+“May God save you, Robin Hood, and your company!”
+“Welcome be thou; noble knight, do you still own your land, the truth, tell me now?”
 “Yes, thanks to you, good sir.
-Don’t be angry with my lateness, I came by a tournament and helped a poor cheated yeoman.”
-“Sir Knight,” said Robin, “Any man who helps a yeoman is a friend of mine.”
-“I have the four hundred pounds you loaned me,” said the knight, “and another twenty marks for your kindness.”
-Refusing the money Robin said, “nay, for Lady by her High Cellarer has sent me my pay.”
-After Robin finished telling his tale the knight laughed and exclaimed, “By my pledge, your money is ready here!
-“Yes,” said Robin, “the monks paid your loan with interest, I have the £400 I loaned you plus an additional £400, so your debt to me has been paid.
-The £400 you earned during the last year replaces the £400 you lost to your friends, your son is out of jail, you have £400 you did not have 12 months ago and we are both £400 richer than this time last year.
+Don’t be angry with my lateness; I came by a tournament and helped a poor cheated yeoman.”
+“Sir Knight,” said Robin, “Any man that helps a yeoman is a friend of mine.”
+“I bring the four hundred pounds you loaned me,” said the knight, “and twenty marks for your kindness.”
+Robin refused the money saying, “nay, for Lady by her High Cellarer has sent me my pay.”
+After Robin finished telling his tale the knight laughed and exclaimed, “By my pledge, your money is ready here!”
+“Yes,” said Robin, “the monks paid your loan with interest, I have the £400 I loaned you plus £400 more, so I want nothing from you.
+The £400 you earned during the last year replaces the £400 you lost to your friends, your son is out of jail and we are both £400 richer than this time last year.